Myrtle Rust Programme takes its first steps

-An innovative new research programme, Beyond Myrtle Rust (BMR), is set to bolster New Zealand’s ability to respond to plant pathogens.
+An innovative new research stream, Myrtle Rust Programme (MRP), is set to bolster New Zealand’s ability to respond to plant pathogens.

 Armed with improved understanding, the team will explore novel mitigation technologies and kaitiakitanga approaches to enhance ecosystem resilience.